-As an example only, and in the very specific circumstances described below, we would expect our charges, to obtain the grant of probate, collect in the assets and distribute them to the beneficiaries in accordance with the will, to be up to £2,000 plus VAT (current rate as of 1.10.24 is 20%)-.
-This is based on an expectation that the work will take up to 10 hours and that the work will be carried out by a solicitor (hourly rate £200 plus VAT - current rate as of 1.10.24 is 20%-) supervised by a partner (hourly rate £295 plus VAT current rate as of 1.10.24 is 20%).
+As an example only, and in the very specific circumstances described below, we would expect our charges, to obtain the grant of probate, collect in the assets and distribute them to the beneficiaries in accordance with the will, to be from £4,300 plus VAT.
+This is based on an expectation that the work will take up to 12 hours and that the work will be carried out by an associate (hourly rate £350 plus VAT) supervised by a partner (hourly rate £375 plus VAT).
 The specific circumstances on which that estimate is based are as follows:

-- The deceased left a valid will appointing an executor who is willing to act. - The deceased left his/her estate to two adult beneficiaries. - The estate is made up of no more than four UK bank and/or building society accounts totalling no more than £250,000. - The deceased had made no lifetime gifts. - No inheritance tax is payable by reason of the death of the deceased. - There are no disputes or claims against the estate.
+The deceased left a valid will appointing an executor who is willing to act.

+The deceased left his/her estate to two adult beneficiaries.

+The estate is made up of no more than four UK bank and/or building society accounts totalling no more than $\pounds 250,000$ .

+The deceased had made no lifetime gifts.

+No inheritance tax is payable by reason of the death of the deceased.

+There are no disputes or claims against the estate.

-• We will not prepare income tax or capital gains tax returns for either the deceased or the executor.
+We will not prepare income tax or capital gains tax returns for either the deceased or the executor.

-In addition to our charges, additional costs will be $\pounds 7$ for the swearing of the executor's oath, $\pounds 155$ for the probate court fee and 50p for each copy of the probate.
+In addition to our charges, additional costs will be $\pounds$ 300 for the probate court fee and $\pounds$ 1.50 for each additional copy of the probate.

-Other likely costs may be around $\pounds$ 275 in fees to advertise for creditors in the London Gazette and in a local newspaper.
+Other likely costs may be around £300 in fees to advertise for creditors in the London Gazette and in a local newspaper.
 We have set out below the key stages and anticipated timescales for a simple probate case based on the specific circumstances set out above.

-- From initial instruction to obtaining the grant of probate up to 3 months. - From obtaining the grant of probate to collecting in the assets of the estate up to 1 month. - From collecting in all the assets of the estate to distributing the residuary estate to the beneficiaries up to 2 months (longer if it is necessary to advertise for creditors and/or observe the statutory period for potential family provision claims).
+From initial instruction to obtaining the grant of probate - up to 4 months, depending on the probate registry processing times

+From obtaining the grant of probate to collecting in the assets of the estate - up to 6 weeks.

+From collecting in all the assets of the estate to distributing the residuary estate to the beneficiaries - up to 2 months (longer if it is necessary to advertise for creditors and/or observe the statutory period for potential family provision claims).

 No probate cases are ever the same and we cannot set out every possible permutation or cover every complication which would impact on our charges and on the timescales.
 We will be dependent upon information being provided by financial institutions and other third parties, and that will affect the timescales for our work.

-Additional information: For information regarding how inheritance tax may apply to someone's estate following their death, please use this link to the HMRC website www.gov.uk/inheritance-tax
+Additional information: For information regarding how inheritance tax may apply to someone's estate following their death, please use this link to the HMRC website www.gov.uk/inheritancetax